So, what’s the difference between self-rising and all-purpose flour?

 - Spray a baking sheet with a little nonstick spray.

 - Gradually stir in cream, adding enough to moisten flour to a sticky dough.

-- Fold the dough two times to form a ball.
+Fold the dough ta couple of times to form a ball.

 - Take your biscuit cutter and dip it in a bit of the self-rising flour (this will keep it from sticking to the dough as it cuts).